 What is required?

-- Section 32(2)(a) of the Code states that a proposed WRMP must include a fitness for work policy to manage alcohol and other drugs in the workplace.
+- Section 32(2)(a) of states that a proposed WRMP must include a fitness for work policy to manage alcohol and other drugs in the workplace.
 It must address the matters set out in Schedule 4, which includes (at Item 6) that frequent and periodic testing of a minimum number of workers onsite must occur.

 - Section 34(2) provides that a failure by a head contractor to comply with its WRMP is a breach of the Code.

 What we did

 - In March 2019, the ABCC launched the fitness for work education and compliance campaign by promoting the upcoming audit to building industry participants.
 This promotion intended to raise industry awareness of fitness for work requirements in the Code and seek self-rectification where appropriate.

 - The ABCC commenced an audit program on projects to which an ABCC-approved WRMP applied.
 This sought to assess whether head contractors were meeting the drug and alcohol testing requirements stipulated in Schedule 4 of the Code.

 - The audit included large and small-sized head contractors engaged on projects in Victoria, NSW, ACT, QLD, SA, Tasmania and WA.
 Projects were of varying size, from an average of less than 20 workers to over 100 workers on site per day.